golang/website/go.dev/content/solutions/google/coredata.md

 godoc command, have helped the team build a more disciplined culture around writing documentation.

-{{% backgroundQuote author="Prasanna Meda" title="Software Engineer" %}}
+{{backgroundquote `
+  author: Prasanna Meda
+  title: Software Engineer
+  quote: |
     ...Google’s web indexing was re-architected within a year.
 More impressively, most developers on the team were rewriting in Go while also learning it.
-{{% /backgroundQuote %}}
+`}}

 Working on a product used so heavily around the world is no small task and our team’s decision to use Go wasn’t a simple one, but doing so helped us move